Head Baseball Coach

 Assistant Baseball Coach

-Coach Bailey enters his first season as Assistant Coach of the Commodore Baseball Program.
+Coach Bailey enters his second season as Assistant Coach of the Commodore Baseball Program.
 Bailey will work with the infielders as well as assist in strength conditioning.

 Prior to joining the Commodores, Bailey was an Assistant Coach at Mosley High School from 2016-2021.
 While at Mosley, Coach Bailey was a part of the 2021 5A State Championship team as well as 3 Final Four teams in the previous four seasons.
 Bailey also served as Assistant Coach at Buchholz High School for the 2011-2012 season.

 Bailey earned a college scholarship to play as an infielder for Chipola College Baseball Team during the 2009-2010 seasons.
 During his high school career, Bailey lettered one year at Liberty County High School and three years at Marianna High School.

 After graduating from Chipola College, Coach Bailey attended the University of Florida earning his B.S. degree in Health Science in 2012.
 Bailey spent 2012-2015 in the Doctorate program in Physical Therapy from the University of Florida, and graduated in 2015.

 When not coaching the Commodores, Bailey works as a Physical Therapist in home health for Tendertouch Home Health Care Agency.

 Bailey is married to wife, Taylor and the couple has one daughter, Chloe (9).